 Moderate/Poor Egg Layers

 Polish – probably one of the most unusual looking chicken breeds, everyone loves the looks of these guys!
 Polish chickens have huge poofs of feathers on their head and many have beards as well.
-Polish are very friendly and quiet.
+Polish are friendly and quiet.
 They will almost always be at the bottom of the pecking order due to their docile nature, which makes them great pets, but keep an eye on them to make sure your other chickens aren’t picking on them.
 Their feather head poofs can get in the way of their vision, making them a little skiddish if you approach them from their blind spots.
 A couple times per year, we trim the feathers in their field of vision and that helps calm them down a bit.
 My Polish girls are some of the first to greet me and remind me of my cat because they always seem to be under my feet, weaving between my legs lol.
 They are not great egg layers, but will lay 2-3 smallish-medium size white eggs.

 Cochin – Cochins are adorable, round, and fluffy.
 They have fluffy feet and a round, fluff ball tail.
 They have sweet, calm personalities and are very friendly.
-Cochins come in both large standard & bantam size.
-We have a bantam mottled Cochin, as soon as one of us sits down in the chairs in the backyard, she RUNS (and sometimes flies) straight at us to come sit on our lap.
+Cochins come in both large standard & small bantam size.
+One of our cochins is a bantam mottled Cochin, as soon as one of us sits down in the chairs in the backyard, she RUNS (and sometimes flies) straight at us to come sit on our lap.
 She likes to perch on the chair arm, or settle into our lap, or sometimes climb up to our shoulder.
 Cochins do tend to go broody a lot and make excellent mothers.
 When they are not broody, you can expect 3-5 medium light brown eggs per week.

 Brahma – Brahmas are huge sweethearts!
 Truly gentle giants, Brahmas are big birds with calm, loving personalities.
 In addition to their large size, they have profuse feathers and feathered feet.
 They have small pea combs so are less prone to frostbite and coupled with their large size, make them a great choice for northern chicken keepers.
 They come in three color varieties: light (white with black around neck, tail and wing tips), dark (grey/brown feathers with lovely black penciled outlines) and buff (a warm, golden color with black around neck, tail & wings).
 In addition to their beautiful appearance and sweet personality, they are great layers!
 You can expect 5-6 large brown eggs per week.

 Barred Plymouth Rock – One of the most popular chicken breeds in America for small scale farmers, for good reason.
 Gorgeous black & white striping on their feathers and a large, round body make them a stunning bird.
 Their personality is equally stunning – very sweet, friendly, gentle and curious.
 They are excellent natural foragers and will happily spend the day ridding your yard of insects.
 They are very hardy New England birds and excellent layers, 5-6 large brown eggs per week.
 Our first Plymouth Rock lived over 7 years and still laid occasionally even at her very advanced age!

 Easter Eggers – These are not technically a breed, but are a type of chicken that has the blue egg laying gene.
 They don’t conform to any prescribed breed standards, so they can come in a huge variety of colors and feather patterns.
 Most Easter Eggers have muffs (a bushy beard) and ear tuffs (the only time ear hair is cute!).
 Most Easter Eggers are docile, friendly and quiet so they are a pleasure to have around, and as a bonus they will lay 4-6 beautiful, large, eggs per week in shades of brown, pink, blue, or green (each chicken will lay her own color egg every time depending on how dominant her blue egg gene is, she won’t lay a different color egg every day).
-We have two Easter Eggers, one lays lovely pale blue eggs and the other lays a greenish-blue egg.
+We have had several Easter Eggers, laying lovely pale blue eggs, greenish-blue eggs, and light turquoise eggs.